mckenzie-mm/ecs-nordic/nordic-frontend/README.md

 first by default with HOST=local.

-During running of the container on the docker host Nextjs will use the bridge network
+During running of the container on the docker host Nextjs will use the bridge network.
-The env is required to be production (NODE_ENV=production) with HOST=webapi (the network alias of the dotnet container)
+The env is required to be production (NODE_ENV=production) with HOST=webapi (the network alias of the dotnet container).